The Dangers of Drinking and Swimming Cold Water

 • Boosts your body’s natural detoxification processes.

-• Stimulates the blood flow to your digestive organs and helps with preventing heartburn and constipation.
+• It stimulates the blood flow to your digestive organs and helps prevent heartburn and constipation.

-• Switching to warm water has decreased sugar cravings, helping you keep up a healthy weight.
+• Switching to warm water has decreased sugar cravings, helping you maintain a healthy weight.

-• Drinking warm water has proved to help fight particular kinds of pain, like menstrual spasms, headaches, joint pains, and even muscle sprains, by expanding blood flow to tissues.
+• Drinking warm water has been proven to help fight particular kinds of pain, such as menstrual spasms, headaches, joint pains, and even muscle sprains, by expanding blood flow to tissues.

 When is the best time to drink warm water?